Screen Time Guidelines by Age: How Much Screen Time for Kids 5-16 (2026)

 Every parent asks this question — and the answer changes as your child grows.
 A five-year-old and a fifteen-year-old have very different needs, capabilities, and risks when it comes to screens.

-This guide breaks down the latest recommendations from the World Health Organization (WHO) and American Academy of Pediatrics (AAP) by age bracket, explains what actually counts as screen time, and gives you practical strategies that work for each stage.
+This guide breaks down the latest recommendations from the World Health Organization (WHO) and Indian Academy of Pediatrics (IAP) by age bracket, explains what actually counts as screen time, and gives you practical strategies that work for each stage.

 Before diving into the numbers, it helps to understand what experts mean by "screen time."
 Not all screen use is equal.